-Music When List of Topics End of term Assessment What can a parent do to support?
-Term 1: Autumn 1 (September - October) Performing as a group Group assessment of performance Encourage a sense of pulse through listening to music of any kind.
-Autumn 2 (October - December) Keyboard Skills, including note reading Individual assessment of keyboard skills If you have a keyboard at home, ask your child to play you what they have learnt in class.
-The music is on Sharepoint.
-Term 2: Spring 1 (January - April) Drum kit performance Individual performance assessment Encourage students to practice "air drumming" to develop their coordination.
-Term 3: Spring 2 (April - May) Minimalism (end of year assessment topic) Group composition Encourage students to listen to music by Phillip Glass or Steve Reich.
-Summer (May - July) Choir of the year - an inter-form competition Large scale performance to other students Help students to learn words for their song.
+Music List of Topics Assessment What can a parent do to support?
+African music Group assessment of performance Evaluation and appraisal Encourage a sense of pulse through listening to music of any kind.
+Keyboard Skills, including note reading Individual assessment of keyboard skills If you have a keyboard at home, ask your child to play you what they have learnt in class.
+The music is on SharePoint.
+Drum kit performance Individual performance assessment Encourage students to practice "air drumming" to develop their coordination.
+Ukulele Skills Group performance If you have a ukulele or guitar at home, skills can be practiced.
+Choir of the year - an inter-form competition Large scale performance to other students Help students to learn words for their song.